Overview

 No. It does not alter professional licensure or scope of practice.

 Yes.
-Participants receive a UVM certificate and badge upon completion that can be shared on LinkedIn or on a resume.
+Participants receive a UVM certificate upon completion that can be shared on LinkedIn or on a resume.

 The course is delivered through UVM’s online learning platform (Brightspace).